pinax/django-announcements/README.md

 ### Overview

-`pinax-announcements` is a well tested, documented, and proven solution for any site wanting announcements for it's users.
+`pinax-announcements` is a well tested, documented, and proven solution for any site wanting announcements for its users.

 #### Features